 Children are fast learners!
 Yes, they will learn fast from consequences, but it’s also crucial to let them know the challenges of a situation.
 Have you ever met a difficult situation or task and wish someone would have warned you how hard it would be?

-By warning or telling your child the truth of a difficult situation or task, it mentally prepares them for the challenge ahead.
+By warning or telling your child the truth about a difficult situation or task, it mentally prepares them for the challenge ahead.
 Let’s look at an example!

 Example: Your child wants to start swimming lessons.
 For swim lessons your child needs to show an incredible amount of self-discipline to keep going to lessons, learning new swim techniques, and learning challenging techniques like diving.